Finding Closed Quasigeodesics on Convex Polyhedra: Real RAM Algorithm

 \subsection{Outline}

+First, a bit of terminology: we define a \defn{(quasi)geodesic ray/segment} to be a one/two-ended path that is (quasi)geodesic.

-The idea of the algorithm is roughly as follows: first, we define a directed graph for which each node\footnote{We use the word ``node'' and lower-case letters for vertices of the graph to distinguish them from vertices of a polyhedron, for which we use capital letters and the word ``vertex''.} is a pair $(V, [\varphi_1, \varphi_2])$ of a vertex $V$ of $P$ and a small interval of directions at it, with an edge from one such node, $(U,I)$, to another, $(V,J)$, if a geodesic ray starting at the polyhedron vertex $U$ and somewhere in the interval of directions $I$ can reach $V$ and continue quasigeodesically everywhere in $J$\footnote{Since we consider only geodesic rays that can continue quasigeodesically \emph{everywhere} in $J$, there are some closed quasigeodesics that we cannot find: those that leave a polyhedron vertex in a direction in an interval $J$ for which some directions are not quasigeodesic continuations.
-In particular, this algorithm is unlikely to find closed quasigeodesics that turn maximally at a polyhedron vertex. }; see Figure~\ref{fig:graph}.
-We show how to calculate at least one out-edge from every node of that graph, so we can start anywhere and follow edges until hitting a node twice, giving a closed quasigeodesic.
+The idea of the algorithm is roughly as follows.
+First, we define a directed graph where each node \footnote{We use the word ``node'' and lower-case letters for vertices of the graph to distinguish them from vertices of a polyhedron, for which we use capital letters and the word ``vertex''.} is a pair $(V, [\vec v_1, \vec v_2])$ of a vertex $V$ of $P$ and a small interval of directions at $V$, with an edge from one such node $(U,A)$ to another node $(V,B)$ if a geodesic ray starting at the polyhedron vertex $U$ and somewhere in the interval of directions $A$ can reach $V$ and continue quasigeodesically everywhere in $B$;\footnote{Because we consider only geodesic rays that can continue quasigeodesically \emph{everywhere} in $B$, there are some closed quasigeodesics that we cannot find: those that leave a polyhedron vertex in a direction in an interval $B$ for which some directions are not quasigeodesic continuations.
+In particular, this algorithm is unlikely to find closed quasigeodesics that turn maximally at a polyhedron vertex.} see Figure~\ref{fig:graph}.
+We show that every node of this graph has out-degree at least~$1$, and furthermore how to calculate at least one out-edge from any node of that graph, so we can start at any node and follow directed edges until hitting a node twice, giving a closed quasigeodesic.
+Thus we also obtain a new proof of the existence of a closed quasigeodesic.

 The key part of this algorithm is to calculate, given a polyhedron vertex $U$ and a range of directions as above, another vertex $V$ that can be reached starting from that vertex and in that range of directions, even though reaching $V$ may require crossing superpolynomially many faces.
-First we prove some lemmas toward that goal.